python-websockets/websockets/docs/intro.rst

 .. warning::

     This documentation is written for Python ≥ 3.5.
-If you're using Python 3.4 or 3.3, you will have to :ref:`adapt the code samples <python-lt-35>`.
+If you're using Python 3.4, you will have to :ref:`adapt the code samples <python-lt-35>`.

 Basic example
 -------------